Jonarod/parcel-plugin-vue-auto-routes/README.md

 ## How to

 This plugins looks for Vue components in a `./pages` directory, then scaffolds `vue-router` routes to the app.

+## Known bugs

+Needs to restart dev server on page add/delete...
+(HMR watcher not consistent)